DreamSpoon/AMH2B/README.md

 ### Instructions to use the script:

 Open the Text Editor and create a text.
 The default name is "Text".
-In the text, type rotations in Comma Separated Variable (CSV) format like this:
+Copy-and-Paste text from a file in the ref_data folder (https://github.com/DreamSpoon/AMH2B/tree/main/ref_data) that matches your desired rig types and poses.
+Or make a custom CSV text, type rotations in Comma Separated Variable (CSV) format like this:

 clavicle.L, y, -15